 - 1 14 ounce can full fat coconut milk

 - 1/2 vanilla bean split and seeds removed

 - 1 teaspoon agar agar

 - 4 mixed citrus such as cara cara, mandarin, blood orange and pomelo

 - 1 tablespoon bee pollen optional

 Grease four bowls or ramekins with coconut oil or non-stick spray.
 Add coconut milk, vanilla bean and seeds, honey and agar agar to a medium saucepan.
 Bring to a simmer over low-medium heat, stirring, until the agar agar is dissolved.

 - Remove from heat and discard vanilla bean.
 Ladle the mixture into four ramekins and refrigerate until firm, about 1 hour.

-- Slice the orange and tangerines, separating the fruit from the connective membrane and removing any pith.
-Cut the oranges into smaller pieces if desired, and add to the bowl containing the candied orange peels and honey syrup.
-Stir to combine and spoon on top of panna cotta before serving.
+Slice the citrus, separating the fruit from the connective membrane and removing any pith.
+Cut the oranges into smaller pieces if desired, and add to a bowl.
+Add honey and stir to combine.

 Once panna cotta is firm, invert each bowl or ramekin onto a plate.
 Spoon honey citrus compote evenly on top of panna cotta.
 Top with bee pollen and a few mint leaves.